tlkh/mini-dlperf/tensorflow/README.md

 python3 gpu_burn.py --num_gpus 8
 ```

-On a DGX-1 with 8 NVIDIA V100 GPUs, you should get a result like the following:
+On a DGX-1 (8 V100), you should get a result like the following:

 ```
 Max TFLOPS achieved (8 GPUs)